Dominique Pinon: Career

 A prolific screen and theatre actor with many tens of titles to his credit, Pinon has appeared most predominantly in French films, but also in works produced and shot in England, Germany, Italy, Russia, Spain, and the United States.
-Pinon has become known for playing eccentric or grotesque characters.

 In film

-In 1981, Jean-Jacques Beineix gave Pinon his start in cinema with the movie Diva.
-He has had further roles in the films of Jean-Pierre Jeunet and Jean-Jacques Beineix.
-He has also appeared in three films by British horror director Johannes Roberts.
-Pinon appears in The Bridge of San Luis Rey (in French, Le Pont du roi Saint-Louis).
-Adapted from a short work by Thornton Wilder by the Irish director Mary McGuckian, Pinon acts in this period piece, which was poorly reviewed and had an ensemble cast (also including Robert De Niro, Harvey Keitel, Gabriel Byrne, Kathy Bates, F. Murray Abraham, and Geraldine Chaplin).
-He also appears in Álex de la Iglesia's 2008 The Oxford Murders with Elijah Wood, John Hurt, and Leonor Watling.
+In 1981, Jean-Jacques Beineix gave Pinon his start in cinema with the movie Diva; Pinon also acted in two later Beineix films.
+He has had several roles in the films of Jean-Pierre Jeunet.
+He has appeared in three films by British horror director Johannes Roberts.
+Pinon appeared in The Bridge of San Luis Rey (in French, Le Pont du roi Saint-Louis).
+Adapted from a short work by Thornton Wilder by the Irish director Mary McGuckian, Pinon acted in this period piece, which was poorly reviewed and had an ensemble cast (including Robert De Niro, Harvey Keitel, Gabriel Byrne, Kathy Bates, F. Murray Abraham, and Geraldine Chaplin).
+He appeared in Álex de la Iglesia's 2008 The Oxford Murders with Elijah Wood, John Hurt, and Leonor Watling.